Important and rule-breaking, ‘Nanette’ and ‘The Tale’ impress

 The first is “Nanette,” a deconstructionist gem loosely described as comedy, a powerful narrative of identity and pain practically shouted into the howling winds of history.
 The second is “The Tale,” a masterful memoir of abuse and memory, directed and written by Jennifer Fox.
 Both contend with themes from the #MeToo movement yet feel larger and more complicated than a hashtag.
 Both are intensely emotional and difficult to watch yet feel necessary to understand.
 “Nanette” and “The Tale” are masterful works of art made by women who suffered abuse, women who expertly twist their respective mediums to find and show us truth.
 And they demand we listen.

 I fear divulging much more, as the strange alchemy Gadsby performs evades description.
-To simply repeat, beat by beat, her stories would rob them of her pitch-perfect delivery and her expert releases of tension, or lack thereof.
+To simply repeat her stories beat-by-beat would rob them of her pitch-perfect delivery and her expert releases of tension.
 What Gadsby really strives for is an exploration of how straight white men have controlled the medium of art, including comedy.
 Anyone outside this “human-neutral” construct, she says, needs to conform or put themselves down in order to be heard.
 “Nanette,” therefore, is an act of strident rebellion against the form itself.
 Gadsby wishes for her stories to be heard without fashioning them into a neat “set-up, punchline” format, even eschewing the conventional beginning-middle-end.
 Jokes exist suspended in time while her story continues.